Industry Categories icon

 Unlock a Free Sample

-Business Capability Maps, Value Streams, and Strategy Maps for the K-12 Education Industry.
+Organizational Capability Maps, Value Streams, and Strategy Maps for the K-12 Education Industry

 Analyst Perspective

-In the age of disruption, IT must end misalignment & enable value realization.
+In the age of disruption, IT must end misalignment and enable value realization.

-A business reference architecture is used in a variety of strategic planning initiatives and connects strategy to execution in a manner that is accurate, traceable, and promotes the efficient use of organizational resources.
+An organizational reference architecture can be used for a variety of strategic planning initiatives.
+It connects strategies to execution in a manner that is accurate and traceable, and it promotes the efficient use of organizational resources.

-An industry business reference architecture helps accelerate your strategy design process and enhances IT's ability to align people, process, and technology with key district goals, outcomes and initiatives.
+An industry-specific organizational reference architecture helps accelerate the strategy design process and enhances IT's ability to align people, processes, and technology with key goals, outcomes, and initiatives.

-Using an industry-specific reference architecture is central, and has many benefits, to organizational priorities.
-It is critical to understanding, modelling and communicating the operating environment and the direction of the district but, more significantly, to enabling measurable top-line business outcomes and the unlocking of direct value.
+Using an industry-specific reference architecture is central to, and has many benefits for, K-12 organizational priorities.
+It is critical for understanding, modeling, and communicating the operating environment and direction of a school district and, more significantly, for enabling measurable top-line organizational outcomes and unlocking direct value.

-School boards that leverage a validated view of their business capabilities that align initiatives, investments, and strategy are able to realize measurable top-line board outcomes and the unlocking of direct value.
+School boards that leverage a validated view of their organizational capabilities, which aligns initiatives, investments, and strategies, are able to realize measurable top-line board outcomes and unlock direct value.

 Mark Maby, MA, PhD